Defensive fighting position

-A defensive fighting position (DFP) is a type of earthwork constructed in a military context, generally large enough to accommodate anything from one soldier to a fire team (or similar sized unit).
+A defensive fighting position is a type of earthwork constructed in a military context, generally large enough to accommodate anything from one soldier to a fire team (or similar sized unit).

 Terminology

 Tobruk type positions are named after the system of defensive positions constructed, initially, by the Italian Army at Tobruk, Libya.
 After Tobruk fell to the Allies in January 1941, the existing positions were modified and significantly expanded by the Australian Army which, along with other Allied forces, reused them in the Siege of Tobruk.

 A foxhole is one type of defensive strategic position.
 It is a "small pit used for cover, usually for one or two personnel, and so constructed that the occupants can effectively fire from it".

 It is known more commonly within United States Army slang as a "fighting position" or as a "ranger grave".
 It is known as a "fighting hole" in the United States Marine Corps, a "gun-pit" in Australian Army terminology, and a "fighting pit" in the New Zealand Army.

 In British and Canadian military argot it equates to a range of terms including slit trench, or fire trench (a trench deep enough for a soldier to stand in), a sangar (sandbagged fire position above ground) or shell scrape (a shallow depression that affords protection in the prone position), or simply—but less accurately—as a "trench".

 During the American Civil War the term "rifle pit" was recognized by both U.S. Army and Confederate Army forces.

 A protected emplacement or concealed post in which one or several machine guns are set up is known in U.S. English as a machine gun nest.